pakyow/pakyow/pakyow-ui/README.md

 - Mutation Detection: Watches user-interaction with the rendered view and can interpret which interactions cause a mutation in state (e.g. submitting a form).
-Once detected, the mutation is sent to the server by calling the REST endpoint through the open websocket.
+Once detected, the mutation is sent to the server by calling the REST endpoint through the open WebSocket.
 The mutation is then validated by the server, persisted (if necessary), and broadcast to all other clients.

 You can use Pakyow.js to build custom front-end components that emit their own